2013 BAASST Scholarship Awarded to Deserving High School Senior

-Congratulations to Allison Sturges and the six other 2012 BAASST Recipients!
+Congratulations to Omar Vasquez and the six other 2013 BAASST Recipients!

 In a collective effort to support youth working towards the goal of higher education, Bay Area professional sports franchise have teamed up to form the Bay Area All-Star Scholarship Team (BAASST).

 BAASST was formed in 1996 and is a partnership established by the Golden State Warriors, Oakland A's, Oakland Raiders, San Francisco 49ers, San Francisco Giants and San Jose Sharks.
 Starting this year the franchises welcome the San Jose Earthquakes as a partner in the program.
 This unique collaboration is the first of its kind in the realm of professional sports.

 While Bay Area sports teams strive to be the best in their leagues, they are also committed to the welfare of their neighbors and fans in surrounding communities.
 Each participating Bay Area sports team does its part in contributing to the BAASST program each year.
 With this initiative, these Bay Area sports franchises will identify seven (7) outstanding students and award each of them a scholarship for $3,000.
 In addition, each award recipient will be recognized as team ceremonies throughout the year.

 All public schools within the Bay Area's nine countries (Alameda, Contra Costa, Marin, Napa, San Mateo, Santa Clara, Solano, San Francisco, and Sonoma) are being provided with detailed information about this scholarship opportunity and are encourage to nominate up to 4 worth students (2 male, 2 female) for this prestigious college award.